Charbird/flat-to-structured/posts/02-device-targeting-default.md

 Yes, device targeting can feel limited.
 But it’s manageable if you build structure around it.

-In the next post, I’ll show how naming conventions and group construction can be used to create reliable dynamic targeting—even when the native tools are flat.
+In the next post, I’ll show how naming conventions and group construction can be used to create reliable dynamic targeting even when the native tools are flat.
 It’s not magic, but it works.

 ---